 To get insights into how you can improve the customer experience and thus retain your customers, you need to find out how the customer interacts with you via different channels.
 How do the customers consume content and carry out transactions?
 Collect data along the way and use these insights to target content that helps the customer make the right buying decision.

-Customise your communication with the customer
+Customize your communication with the customer

 Use customer data to create a user experience that builds on good communication.
 You can help your customer feel seen and understood by using personal communication that talks directly to them instead of mass communication that may be completely irrelevant.